Sphereon-SDK/easy-blockchain-sdk/csharp-net45/docs/EntryApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: application/json
+ - **Accept**: application/json;charset=UTF-8

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 <a name="firstentry"></a>
 # **FirstEntry**
-> AnchoredEntryResponse FirstEntry (string chainId)
+> AnchoredEntryResponse FirstEntry (string context, string chainId)

 Get the first entry in the provided chain.
-This is the oldest entry also called the chain tail
+This is the oldest entry also called the chain tail.
+Please note that the achorTimes will only contain the first anchor time.
+Call getEntry to retrieve all times

 ### Example
 ```csharp